-The transitions from what and how the characters appeared in the First season are glaring.
+When the Second Season began the transitions from what and how the characters appeared in the First season were glaring.

-The disconnect between the First Season epis is such they could be viewed in almost any order is the major fault of Deep Space Nine.
+The disconnect between the First Season epis is such they could be viewed in almost any order was the major fault of Deep Space Nine.

 She is not seen again; until the 13th epi.